 PTAL (Public Transport Accessibility Level)

-PTAL values are simple.
-They range from zero to six, where the highest value represents the best connectivity.
-A location will have a higher PTAL if:
+PTAL values range from zero to six, where the highest value represents the best connectivity.
+PTAL is available for each hour of the day.

-* It is at a short walking distance to the nearest stations or stops
+A location will have a higher PTAL if: * It is a short walking distance to the nearest stations or stops

 Data and Resources